Rice University’s Student Newspaper — Since 1916

 By Viola Hsia 9/3/24 10:37pm

 Texas-based restaurant chain Local Foods will set up shop in Brochstein Pavilion.
-The pavilion is currently under renovation and set to be completed by the end of September, according to Beth Leaver, interim executive director of Housing and Dining.
+The pavilion is currently under renovation and set to be completed by the end of September, according to Beth Leaver, senior executive director of Housing and Dining.
 Family-run catering venture Little Kitchen previously operated out of Brochstein Pavilion, exiting at the end of the spring semester after four years on campus.
 This renovation is the pavilion’s first major upgrade in 15 years, Leaver said, and will renovate the pavilion’s kitchen and island area.

 “Although the pavilion is not open yet, the project is nearing completion, and we are eagerly anticipating its grand reopening soon,” Leaver wrote in an email to the Thresher.
 “This renovation is a significant investment in the future of dining at Rice, ensuring that Brochstein Pavilion continues to be a vibrant and central hub for campus life, now with an even more convenient and efficient service experience.”